 The adjective implies that the husband is a vessel too.
 The wife is the weaker instrument.

 God so sovereignly arranged creation that he built authority into it.
 God designed man to operate under authority.
 This authority comes out of the Trinity itself because the Trinity operates in authority.
-1 Corinthians 11 shows how this principle relates to husband-wife relationship.
+1 Corinthians 11 shows how this principle relates to the husband-wife relationship,

 1 Corinthians 11:2-3, “Now I praise you, brethren, that you remember me in all things and keep the traditions just as I delivered them to you.
 3But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God.”